20 Red Edible Berries and Non-Edible Ones You Need to Know

 9. Salmonberries (Rubus spectabilis)

-Salmonberries can be consumed raw, but they are very tart in flavor and contain bitter seeds.
+Salmonberries can be consumed raw but are very tart in flavor and contain bitter seeds.
 For this reason, they are usually paired with other berries and made into jams, adding plenty of sugar.
+They are high in vitamin C, vitamin K, and manganese.

 10. Wild Strawberries (Fragaria virginiana)

-Look for them in moist areas exposed to the sun, particularly on grasslands, open woods, and forest edges.
+Look for them in moist areas exposed to the sun.
+Particularly on grasslands, open woods, and forest edges.
 They are common throughout North America.

-10 Red Non-Edible Berries
+What Are 10 Red Non-Edible Berries You Need to Avoid?

 1. Winterberry (Ilex verticillata)